 \subsection{Final Move Selection}

-A simple yet effective enhancement.
-Due to the proof numbers stored in nodes, we know which of the subtrees rooted in these nodes are proven to be a win for our player.
+This is a simple yet effective enhancement.
+Due to the proof numbers stored in nodes, we know which of the subtrees rooted in these nodes are proven to win for our player.
 Thus, if during the final move selection there is a move leading to a proven child, we should always select it regardless of the number of visits / average score in this node.

 We may be tempted to use disproof numbers in a similar way, forbidding the selection of such nodes if any alternative exists, but please note that if the game has more than two outcomes, all proven outcomes other than a win will count as disproven.
 E.g., we will not distinguish a node that is a loss from one that leads to a draw.
 We present a solution to this issue in Section~\ref{sec:PNMCTS2}.